ARTICLES

 A photo spot inside a snow globe that is likely to become popular

-There are also a wide selection of souvenirs, including the store's exclusive Shiroi Koibito.
-There is also a service where you can make your own original Shiroi Koibito, which is popular at the Chocolate Factory.
-It's perfect as a souvenir.
+There is a wide selection of souvenirs, including the store-exclusive Shiroi Koibito.
+There is also a new service where you can create your own original Shiroi Koibito, a popular treat at the chocolate factory.
+It makes a perfect souvenir.

 The limited edition Shiroi Koibito comes in a pack of three, making it an easy-to-buy size.